Our Guide to Disney’s

 - Tiffins this signature restaurant opened in 2016 and has the Nomad Lounge adjacent.

-In addition, there are several quick service restaurants in the park.
+In addition, there are several excellent quick-service restaurants in the park.

 Entertainment at the Animal Kingdom

 Disney’s Animal Kingdom is one of the best parks for entertainment offerings.
-Whilst there is no longer a parade in the park there is plenty of other entertainment you should not miss.
+While there is no longer a parade in the park there is plenty of other entertainment you should not miss.

 - Festival of the Lion King

 Shows can be very popular and if you are not using a Fastpass you must arrive well before the scheduled start.